virtual-labs/ph3-lab-mgmt/docs/using-node.md

-# Using Node run the build script
+# Run the build script using node

 1. To run the build script using nodejs, you have to clone this repository in your experiment project folder.
 2. Then, you have to install the dependencies using the following command: